Column protection is key

-Use of high-performance liquid chromatography (HPLC) to characterize samples is an invaluable technique across numerous industries including the testing of pharmaceuticals, foods, and environmental samples among others.
+Use of high-performance liquid chromatography (HPLC) to characterize samples is an invaluable technique across numerous industries including the testing of pharmaceuticals, food, and environmental samples among others.

-Because HPLC columns are central equipment in many laboratories, protecting them from damage is a prime consideration to increase accuracy of test results.
+Because HPLC columns are central — and costly — equipment in many laboratories, protecting them from damage is a prime consideration to extend column life and protect your investment.
 A well-maintained column also produces consistent and accurate data, supporting confident analyses.

 Column performance depends on several factors, including sample properties, presence of insoluble particles, and cleaning and maintenance procedures.